theodi/chef-envbuilder/README.md

       }
     }

 The nesting can be arbitrarily deep, and doesn't really mean anything, it just reduces redundancy and makes it all a bit more readable.
-Each nested key will be joined to its parent key(s) with an underscore, and upcased, so the file generated from this data bag will look like this (in Dotenv's YAML-ish format):
+Each nested key will be joined to its parent key(s) with an underscore, and upcased, so the file generated from this JSON will look like this (in Dotenv's YAML-ish format):

     CAPSULECRM_ACCOUNT_NAME: foobar
     CAPSULECRM_API_TOKEN: 123abc